10 Common Birds in Ontario- How to Attract & Food

 Photo by Skyler Ewing / Pexels

-The American robin is the official bird of Michigan.
-And the national bird of the USA.
+• The American robin is the official bird of Michigan.

 Some good methods to attract American robins include placing a bird feeder in your yard and creating a bird-friendly environment by planting native plants and trees such as dogwoods, elderberries, hawthorns, hollies, and serviceberries.